bmatthias/config-builder/README.md

 The ConfigBuilder makes use of annotations and reflections in order to build configured instances of custom classes.

 Its features include
-1. defining default values and loading of values from properties files and the command line
+1. defining default values and loading of values from properties files, system properties, the command line and others
 2. configuring of not only String values, but fields of arbitrary types
+3. configuring of collection fields
+4. merging configs
-3. JSR303 validation of the instances it builds.
+5. JSR303 validation of the instances it builds.

 Motivation
 ----------